wstrother/ahp_twitch_bot_site/index.md

 ["FormatCommand", "name", "Formatted text with {variable_interploation}"]
 ```

-Similar to the `TextCommand` class, these except they support a type of variable interpolation based on the specification in Python's
+Similar to the `TextCommand` class, these commands support a type of variable interpolation based on the specification in Python's
-`str.format()` string method.
-The variable set passed to this formatting method comes from the bot's state variable set
+`str.format()` method.
+The set of variables passed to this formatting method come from the bot's state variables
-and they can be interpolated by the string by enclosing the variable name in curly brackets like this: *'{variable_name}'*.
+and they can be interpolated into the string by enclosing the variable name in curly brackets like this: *'{variable_name}'*

-Note that these variable names can also support key or index specifications within square brackets, i.e.: *'{variable[subkey]}'*.
+**Note:** These variable interpolations can also support key or index specifications within square brackets, i.e.: *'{variable[subkey]}'*.
+So if, for example,
+you have a state variable called `list` that looks like *["One", "Two", "Three"]* then using the formatting parameter *"{list[0]}"*
+your bot will send the message *One* to the chat.

-Python's string formatting method also supports some additional formatting arguments as specified [here](https://docs.python.org/3/library/string.html#format-specification-mini-language).
+Python's string formatting method also supports some additional formatting arguments as specified [here.](https://docs.python.org/3/library/string.html#format-specification-mini-language)
-This provides support for padding, alignment, and some numeric conversion.
-Bear in mind, that in the source code's implementation
+This allows for padding, alignment, and some numeric conversion.
+Bear in mind that in the source code's implementation
 the formatting method is called with the state variables passed as named keywords, so the `FormatCommand` class itself doesn't
 support the use of positional arguments.